 The Rivier Property consists of 116 quartz claims covering 2,404 hectares, located in the Watson Lake Mining District 80 kilometres southeast of Ross River, Yukon.
 The Company holds a 100% interest in the Rivier Property partly by staking and partly under an option agreement.
 Voyager Gold Corp. ("Voyager"), a private BC company, was in turn granted the option to acquire from the Company a 60% interest in the property.
 Voyager has to date issued to the Company 200,000 common shares of Voyager pursuant to its option agreement.
-As of April 2016, the agreement between Rackla and Voyager was still in place.

 The property was staked in 2010 to cover the source area for anomalous gold and arsenic values in stream sediment samples.
 The exploration target is a listwanite-associated lode gold mineralization of the Motherlode type.
 Pathfinder elements match the signature for this type of deposit.
 Geochemical results from soil sample programs identified three zones of anomalous gold values adjacent to a structurally controlled ultramafic body indicating the potential for significant gold mineralization.
 Each of the three zones includes at least one soil sample that contained over 2 grams per tonne gold.